aienx/js-archive/README.md

  * → add your simple js app here →

 ### Community
-The xxcent community can be found on GitHub Discussions, where you can add your application, ask questions, voice ideas,

-and share your projects.
+This project is in relation to the Pythagoran-Project which can be found on GitHub, where you can add your application, ask questions, voice ideas and share your projects.

-To chat with other community members you can join the xxcent Discord.
+To chat with other community members you can join the pythagoran discord server.